hammackj/risu/README.md

 The templates are located in the nessusdb/templates folder, where ever the gem was installed.

+The templates are written in ruby using prawn, they are fairly easy to make.
+I will add any templates as requested.

 Issues
 ---
 If you have any problems or bugs please use the [github issue tracker][http://github.com/hammackj/nessusdb/issues].